 A coalition of former staff, supporters (including our former Patron Mollie Martineau and her husband Denis Martineau), and Friends of the Earth came together to keep the centre open and from this, the Community Garden was formed.

 Volunteers, in sessions usually led by Caroline Starr, were looked after the Gardens, one day a week.

-Caroline Hutton (our current Director) started to raise funds and with a grant from the Lottery, Stewart Holmes was employed to lead horticulture activities.
+Caroline Hutton (our Director for 21 years until 2018) started to raise funds and with a grant from the Lottery, Stewart Holmes was employed to lead horticulture activities.
 His work evolved into a Therapeutic Horticulture practice, which continues to be at the heart of the community garden.